 Learn practical and modern experimental methods used by engineers in technology and trading.

-In Tuning Up: From A/B testing to Bayesian optimization you will learn how to:
+In Experimentation for Engineers: From A/B testing to Bayesian optimization you will learn how to:

 Design, run, and analyze an A/B test

 Break the "feedback loops" cause by periodic retraining of ML models

 Tune multiple parameters experimentally with Bayesian optimization

 Clearly define business metrics used for decision making

 Identify and avoid the common pitfalls of experimentation